-8. Israel was especially commanded to remember the seventh day and keep it as appointed by the law; because God in creating their world brought them out of Egypt, and rested from the work of its creation when he gave them a temporary and typical rest under Joshua in the land of Canaan.
+8. Israel was especially commanded to remember the seventh day and keep it as appointed by the law; because God in creating their world brought them out of Egypt, and rested from the work of its creation when He gave them a temporary and typical rest under Joshua in the land of Canaan.

-9. For an Israelite to remember the seventh day to keep it holy, spiritually as well as ceremonially, so as to obtain the blessing which it shadowed forth, he must have had an Abrahamic faith in the promised blessing, and have ceased or rested from the works of "sinful flesh."
+9. For an Israelite to remember the seventh day to keep it holy, spiritually as well as ceremonially, so as to obtain the blessing which it shadowed forth, he must have had an Abrahamic faith (Rom.
+4:12, 18-22 - read the whole chapter diligently) in the promised blessing, and have ceased or rested from the works of "sinful flesh."

-10. The blessing promised to Israelites, who were Abraham's sons by faith as well as by fleshly descent, for a spiritual observance of the seventh day (and which, until "the handwriting," or Mosaic law, was blotted out and nailed to the cross, could not be spiritually observed and ceremonially profaned) was, that they should "delight in the Lord, ride upon the high places of the earth, and feed with the heritage of Jacob their father," when the time to fulfil the promises made to Abraham, Isaac, and Jacob, should arrive.
+10. The blessing promised to Israelites, who were Abraham's sons by faith as well as by fleshly descent, for a spiritual observance of the seventh day (and which, until the "the handwriting," or Mosaic law, was blotted out and nailed to the cross, could not be spiritually observed and ceremonially profaned) was, that they should "delight in the Lord, ride upon the high places of the earth, and feed with the heritage of Jacob their father," when the time to fulfil the promises made to Abraham, Isaac, and Jacob, should arrive.

 11. The blessing pronounced on a national observance of the seventh day was the uninterrupted continuance of the throne of David, and great national prosperity.
-Its desceration to be punished by the breaking up of the commonwealth of Israel and desolation of their country.
+Its desecration to be punished by the breaking up of the commonwealth of Israel and desolation of their country.

 12. The Mosaic observance of the seventh day was appointed as "a sign" between God and the twelve tribes of Israel.
-It was a holy day to them, and to be observed perpetually throughout their generations.
+It was a holy day to them, and to be observed perpetually throughout their generations (Matt.
+1:17 - the forty-two generations from Abraham to Christ, Col. 1:26).